Establishing Texas Residency as an Out-of-State (OOS) UT-Austin Student

 Check out my new book Surviving the College Admissions Madness and Youtube Channel

 I’ve worked in college admissions now for almost ten years starting at UT-Austin and founding Tex Admissions in early 2015.
-One area that I lack knowledge and experience is establishing Texas Residency for out-of-state non-Texan students.
-I usually avoid any questions and referred people to residency@austin.utexas.edu and the Residency Core Questions (UTEID required), which isn’t always helpful.
+One area in which I lack knowledge and experience is establishing Texas Residency for out-of-state non-Texan students.
+I usually avoid any questions and refer people to residency@austin.utexas.edu and the Residency Core Questions (UTEID required), which isn’t always helpful.

 I discuss OOS admissions for non-Texas US residents in this post.
-Since 90% of all incoming students must come from the state of Texas, the admissions rate for OOS applicants is less than 10%, on-par with the country’s most selective universities.
-Note that each major, like Computer Science, Business, Engineering, and Honors Programs don’t need this 90:10 ratio and are usually more like 85:15 or 80:20 Texas/OOS students.
+Since 90% of all incoming students must come from the state of Texas, the admissions rate for OOS applicants is less than 10%, on par with the country’s most selective universities.
+Note that each major, like Computer Science, Business, Engineering, and Honors Programs, doesn’t need this 90:10 ratio and is usually more like 85:15 or 80:20 Texas/OOS students.

 This interview is a first-of-its-kind post for Tex Admissions.
 Every post and video here is written and edited by me, Kevin Martin, but Chesney has a wealth of knowledge that I cannot supply.
-Although I haven’t leased or bought property from Chesney nor have any of my OOS clients, and I cannot personally vouch for or endorse his services, he comes highly recommended.
+Although I haven’t leased or bought property from Chesney or any of my OOS clients, and I cannot personally vouch for or endorse his services, he is highly recommended.

 I hope this question and answer sheds some light on establishing residency through Texas property ownership.